Home > Research > Researchers > Hayley Cocker

 Research overview

-My research focuses on the social and cultural aspects of consumption.
-I am particularly interested in youth culture and influencer/ celebrity culture.
-My research has looked at youth alcohol consumption, the production and consumption of celebrities and celebrity brands, the popularity and appeal of YouTube celebrities, consumers' parasocial relationships with social media influencers, and the fan communities that surround social media stars.
+Hayley's research focuses on the social and cultural aspects of consumption.
+She is particularly interested in influencers and celebrity culture as well as risky or deviant consumption contexts.
+Her research has looked at young people's alcohol consumption, the production and consumption of celebrities and celebrity brands, the popularity and appeal of YouTube celebrities, consumer responses to influencers' advertising content, consumers' parasocial relationships with social media influencers, and the fan communities that surround social media stars.

 PhD supervision